serrestech/hackathon-topic/README.md

 ```

 7] Create a function that combines 2 different Shapes together so you create a `Congruent Group` or in short a `Group`.
 The 2 Shapes should touch on one or more sides and not overlap.
+The 2 Shapes should not "enclose" an empty cell.
 Here is an example:

 !["Group example"](images/group_example.png)